wazuh/wazuh-documentation/source/installation-guide/optional-configurations/searchguard.rst

 - Index pattern selector shows only allowed index patterns (like our X-Pack security integration does).
 - Looking for forbidden indices.
 If the user is not allowed for certain indices, it can't use them even out the Wazuh app.
-- Adding/removing Wazuh API entries in the Settings section, the user can't do anything here depending on its role privileges.
-This includes direct *curl* command pointing to Elasticsearch.
+- This includes direct *curl* command pointing to Elasticsearch.

 Reference
 ^^^^^^^^^